NovemLinguae/NovemBot/readme.md

 Also, on the Toolforge server, I have folders such as Task1FGTC named task-1, Task7RFACount named task-7, etc.

+Make sure to `chmod 0700` these files since they contain passwords.
+This will keep other Toolforge users from viewing the files.

 ### Some bash commands

 - `docker compose up -d` to start the Docker container (https://localhost:8083 to visit on the web)